gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 # Maturity

 Implementations of post-quantum public key algorithms are just one of the steps towards quantum-safe communications.
-Integrating these implementations into the protocols and runtimes is another step.
+Integrating these implementations into the currently used protocols and runtimes is another step.
-TLS needs them for verifying identities and protecting private keys.
+TLS needs these algorithms for verifying identities and protecting secret keys.
 Then they must be offered by default, such that compatible peers can use them.

 # Conclusion